cypherpunk-academy/2064/en/037_2021_Surprising message.md

 Marlene looked spellbound at the monitor.
 Nothing happened.
-If Anita asked why, she wouldn't answer anymore.
+If Anita asked why she wouldn't answer anymore.
 She needs to directly understand that she was serious.
 Come right in.
-Otherwise it wouldn't work.
+Otherwise, it wouldn't work.
 She didn't know about Anita.
 Was she a woman or a man?
 How old?